toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/06-The Equipment/06-Conveyors/Interacting with Conveyors.md

 ## Reset Conveyors Errors

-To reproduce the errors on the conveyor, the user can then use the `Reset Errors` method found in the conveyor by right-clicking on the conveyor.
+To clear the errors on the conveyor, the user can then use the `Reset Errors` method found in the conveyor by right-clicking on the conveyor.
 Navigate to the expanded options and click `Reset Errors` to complete the reset♻️.

 ![reset errors](assets/working-with-conveyors/reset-errors.png "reset errors")

 ## Reset Conveyor Runtime Parameters

 The user can also `Reset Runtime Parameters` function by right-clicking on the conveyor and click on the `Reset Runtime Parameters` option 👨‍💻.
+Which will remove all runtime parameters.

 ![reset runtime parameters](assets/working-with-conveyors/reset-runtime-parameters.png "reset runtime parameters")

 ## Reset Conveyor Interlocks 🔒

-To `Reset Interlocks`, is to restore the interlock tasks that have been created in order to complete them.
+To `Reset Interlocks`, is to clear the interlock tasks that have been created.
 This is easily done by right-clicking the conveyor, navigate and click on the `Reset Interlocks` option🔗.

 ![reset interlocks](assets/working-with-conveyors/pallet-placement-location.png "reset interlocks")